japila-books/apache-spark-internals/docs/SparkContext.md

 `listenerBus` is a scheduler:LiveListenerBus.md[] object that acts as a mechanism to announce events to other services on the spark-driver.md[driver].

-NOTE: It is created and started when spark-SparkContext-creating-instance-internals.md[SparkContext starts] and, since it is a single-JVM event bus, is exclusively used on the driver.
+`LiveListenerBus` is created and started when `SparkContext` is created and, since it is a single-JVM event bus, is exclusively used on the driver.

-NOTE: `listenerBus` is a `private[spark]` value in SparkContext.

 == [[startTime]] Time when SparkContext was Created -- `startTime` Property